VizGrimoire/GrimoireLib/README.md

 Databases for testing can be obtained from the [testing/db directory](https://github.com/VizGrimoire/GrimoireLib/tree/master/testing/db) in the GrimoireLib repository

+In addition, you'll need to change the database url in the test programs to match the exact location where you uploaded the database dumps.

 Tests:

 * test_scm_query.py

-For testing, the vizgrimoire_cvsanaly MySQL database is used.
-A dump of the exact version used for that purpose is available in the file vizgrimoire_cvsanaly.mysql.gz.
-Before running the tests, create that database, load the dump, and change the database url in the test file to the one you are using.
+* test_query.py
+* test_var.py